Scrub Island, Anguilla: Fauna

 The island has been identified as an Important Bird Area by BirdLife International, mainly because of its nesting seabirds.
-These are laughing gulls as well as royal, roseate and least terns.
+These are laughing gulls as well as royal, roseate, and least terns.
 Resident landbirds include Caribbean elaenias and pearly-eyed thrashers.
 The island's five species of reptiles comprise the Anguilla Bank ameiva, Anolis gingivinus, little dwarf gecko, island dwarf gecko and the endangered leeward island racer.
 Green and leatherback turtles have been recorded.
-Feral goats and rats are present.
-Whales are commonly seen west of Scrub, along the southern coastline.
+The island is home to both feral goats and rats.